 After incorporating Ocean Studios in 2008, Jennifer embarked on a Masters course in Entrepreneurship for Creative Practice, meeting Leigh Mason in the process.
 During the course Leigh and Jennifer collaborated to raise the seed funds for Ocean Studios.
 Things really started to move forward after they held an auction of artwork in November 2011, raising £30,000.

 Why the focus on these issues and female participation in particular?
-Since they began the project, it has been a real eye opener for Leigh and Jennifer to discover just how male dominated the arts world really is.
+Since they began the project, it has been a real eye-opener for Leigh and Jennifer to discover just how male-dominated the arts world really is.
 Certainly eyebrows were raised when they began the project.
 Jennifer recalls “Some people certainly do seem anxious about two women being in charge of a project like this.
 It has taken time for people to trust us.”
-This clearly hasn’t deterred the two entrepreneurs who have taken on the sole responsibility of renovating these historical important buildings.
+This clearly hasn’t deterred the two entrepreneurs who have taken on the sole responsibility of renovating these historically important buildings.